BasPieren/web-design-1819/README.md

 #### Study Situation
 During the first couple of weeks Larissa told us that sometimes if she would lose here way in a website or if something unexpected would happen like a popup she would either have to navigate back to the start of the webpage or call in help from someone else.

-So it's important to make Larissa stay in control of the webpage by, for example, adding a __Skip to Content__ navigation or by adding a sound when she needs to start navigating using the arrow keys.
+So I wanted to make sure Larissa stays in control of the webpage and knows what is expected of her by, for example, adding a __Skip to Content__ navigation or by adding a sound when she needs to start navigating using the arrow keys.

 #### Ignore Conventions
 I think for Larissa and visually impaired people in general, it's important to actually follow conventions when it comes to writing semantic HTML.
 Writing semantic HTML is 90% of the work when you want to make a website accessible.

 #### Prioritise Identity
 When we were testing our products in the first couple of weeks it became clear that Larissa uses the tab key a lot to navigate through webpages.
 So when I was working on my resit I wanted to make sure she would not always have to navigate element for element using her screenreader.
-She is still able to reach and complete the form by only using the tab key.
+She is still able to reach and complete the form by only using the tab key by using a correct navigation structure and form setup.

 #### Add Nonsense
 I added nonsense by playing a sound when ever the users focusses on a `input` or `select` item.
-The sound represents the item the user is focussing like for example a beach when they choose their destination or a dog barking when choose if there are any pets coming along.
+The sound represents the item the user is focussing on like for example a beach when they choose their destination or a dog barking when choosing if there are any pets coming along.

 ## Sources 📚
 This is a list of all the sources I used during this project: